dsgwin/C195/README.md

 # C195 - QAM2 TASK 1: JAVA APPLICATION DEVELOPMENT

 ### Purpose of application
-The purpose of this application is to provide a GUI based scheduling desktop application.
+The purpose of this application is to provide a GUI based scheduling desktop application that interfaces with an exsiting MySQL database.

 ### Information
 Author: Duncan Gwin\